Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

     return df
 ```
-> This function Uses a series operations to merge multiple .csv files together to uniformly format ndvi time series data across the state.
+> This function applies a series of operations to merge multiple .csv files together to uniformly format NDVI time series data across the state.
 Additionally, function linearly interpolates and constrains observations to 8 day intervals.
 Let's move on.
 >
 ```python
 # historic years